bmnds/openlayers-hello-world/README.md

 # openlayers-hello-world
-Study of OpenLayers mapping library.
+Personal project to study the OpenLayers mapping library.

 Requirements so far:
 * [x] build with WebPack (super easy)